NIKT-UDIT/udit/udit-cfp.md

 ## Research papers

-Research papers submitted to UDIT are subject to peer review by at least three independent reviewers.
-In assessing the papers we consider the following five aspects:
+Research papers submitted to UDIT are subject to peer review by at least two independent reviewers.
+Education and didactics is a broad disciplines, and we recognise that papers may be written in any of a range of genre, using methodologies for social, human, or natural sciences.
+Whatever the genre, we require a solid, scholarly standard, and the peer reviewers will use the following five criteria in the assessment.

 + Relevance for the conference
 + Potential to stimulate discussion on teaching and learning
 + Importance
-    - Does the paper bring new knowledge to the field?
+    - Does the paper bring new knowledge to the community?
     - Does the paper deal with important issues in IT or society more broadly?
     - Can the results be generalized?
       How useful are the results for teachers of other courses at other universities?
-+ Scientific quality
++ Scholarly quality
     - Are the goals and research questions clearly stated?
-    - Are the methods clearly discussed?
+    - Are the methods clearly states?
-    - Are the results clearly stated and well supported by the data and methods used?
+    - Are the results clearly formulated and justified in light of existing literature and/or empirical results?
     - Are the conclusions clear?
     - Are the references adequate and relevant?
 + Presentation
     - How readable is the paper?
 How well structured is it?
     - Does the title and abstract reflect the contents of the paper?
     - Is the paper formatted correctly according to the NIKT template, and does the paper stay within the page limit?

-## Lightning talks

-If you have an idea or some experiences with teaching methods and tools for ICT-education, but do not have a full-fledged scientific paper on it, a lightning talk is a good way to present it and have a discussion on it.
-A lightning talk is a 5-minute presentation, with a one-page abstract published in a separate part of the conference proceedings.
-The deadline for submitting lightning talks is the same as for the posters of other NIKT tracks.
-A lightning talk will be reviewed by the program committee mostly based on relevance and potential to stimulate discussion on teaching and learning.

 ## Practical Instructions